 although minimum versions, e.g.

-sphinx>=1.3, or maximum versions, e.g.
+sphinx>=1.3, and/or maximum versions, e.g.

-that basically pins packages to the current version, e.g.
+pinning packages to specific version, e.g.

-The packages defined in
+Packages defined in

 requirements.txt can be easily installed with: